 For producing a dry cement material for delivery to ready mix facilities and incorporation into mineral aggregate and water for concrete mixtures, dry Cold Fusion Concrete materials are combined after the red mud is sequestered, dehydrated, and reduced in size to approximately 1 to 20 microns.

-After mixing and placing the concrete in the element intended for construction, the feature is cured normally for from one to twenty-eight days, cured with the application of about 140°F heat or infrared, or, cured by passing a direct or alternating current through the concrete for a minimum of 30 seconds.
+Traditional Portland cement is produced by mining and depositing a calcium source mineral, a silicon source mineral and other materials into a large rotary kiln.
+The kiln is heated After mixing and placing the concrete in the element intended for construction, the feature is cured normally for from one to twenty-eight days, cured with the application of about 140°F heat or infrared, or, cured by passing a direct or alternating current through the concrete for a minimum of 30 seconds.
 When electrical curing is the chosen option, care should be exercised in applying a very low voltage initially until the material loses cohesion (which typically takes about 5 to 15 seconds), then increasing the voltage until the material reaches an internal temperature of about 190°F.

 Generally speaking, the resulting concrete achieves a compressive strength of from 4,000 to 10,000 pounds per square inch (psi), similar modulus properties as Portland mixtures, low permeability, and elevated resistance to freeze and thaw cycling and chemical attack.